kadonnelly13/scamdefenders/content/_index.md

 8. [Practice General Secure Computer and Phone Hygiene](#practice-general-secure-computer-and-phone-hygiene)
 9. [Print Off Computer Emergency Sheet](#print-off-computer-emergency-sheet)

-{{< callout type="tip" text="Don't perform of these preventative steps in one sitting.
+{{< callout type="tip" text="Don't perform all of these preventative steps in one sitting.
 Lots of change in a small period of time can be confusing and lead to mistakes and it is advised to do incremental improvements over time.
 We have provided a rough difficulty level for each step." bgcolor="transparent" >}}

 ## Raise Awareness